Baldr-Geek/Baldrs-List/README.md

 In addition, I will have a file named "info.html" in my github.
 It is very short, in html format, and I would ask that anyone building a tool using these targets display it.

+Shoutout to oraN [1778676] for his tool, and help financing this last round of updates.

+And a shoutout to Glasnost [1844049], who also helped with financing, as well as using his FFScoter tool to give me a list of high quality potential targets to have spied.
+That save a lot of work, and a lot of money.